xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 =====
 * May 2025.
-My foundational AI safety research directly enabled Palo Alto Networks' launch of their "Agentic AI Red Teaming" product.
+My AI safety research work at Palo Alto Network directly enabled the launch of their "Agentic AI Red Teaming" product.
 Congratulations to the team!

 * Aug 14, 2024.
 One US patent filed with Palo Alto Networks on Large Language Model (LLM) data leakage detection!